Milking Maneuver Overview

 Milking Maneuver is used to evaluate the posterior band of the medial ulnar collateral ligament (Valgus Instability) of the elbow joint.

-• The patient is seated and the arm is positioned in shoulder flexion, elbow flexion beyond 90 degrees, and forearm supination.
+- The patient is seated and the arm is positioned in shoulder flexion, the elbow is flexed beyond 90 degrees, and the forearm is in supination.

-• The clinician pulls downward on the patient’s thumb.
+- The clinician pulls downward on the patient’s thumb imparting a valgus stress to the elbow.

 See Also: Elbow Anatomy